Date and place: TBA

 Registration: Send an email to email@example.com

 It is our pleasure to announce the 12th edition of DUSANE, the Dutch Symposium of the Ancient Near East.
 DUSANE is organized by a collaboration of students who are part of Nabu Na’id, a subgroup of the study association for Archaeology L.A.S.
 Terra and Pleyte, the study association for Oude Nabije Oosten Studies, both linked to Leiden University.
-It will be held on 23 April 2020, in the main hall of the Faculty of Archaeology at Leiden University.

 It’s often common for passionate academic communities to isolate themselves, utterly focused on their own research.
 Therefore, people from Archaeology, Egyptology, Assyriology, Islamic Studies and other relevant disciplines rarely have a chance to meet, share their research and exchange perspectives and experiences.
 Our aim is to bridge this gap by bringing together different researchers who work in different regions and specializations within Near Eastern Studies.
 Therefore, during this symposium, several researchers from various specializations will their latest research related to the ancient Near East.
 Anyone with an interest in the several civilizations and cultures of the Near East is welcome to attend.

 15:15-15:45 Speaker 4

 15:45-16:00 Coffee Break